ibm-cloud-docs/vpc/vpn-overview.md

 ### Policy-based VPN
 {: #policy-based-vpn-gateway}

 This VPN mode uses defined security policies to determine which traffic is encrypted and sent through the VPN tunnel.
-Administrators can specify the source, destination, and services for which the traffic will be tunneled, enabling fine-grained control over what is transmitted.
+Administrators can specify the source, destination, and services for which the traffic is tunneled, enabling fine-grained control over what is transmitted.

 ### Route-based VPN
 {: #route-based-vpn-gateway}